Simsco21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 8-James_Bond sets no permission to the owner and group owner, all permissions to the other users, to the hello file.

 File 9-John_Doe sets the mode of the file hello.

+File 10-mirror_permissions sets the mode of the file hello the same as olleh's mode.